 The right hosting company should make it easy for you to start a blog fast.
 You should be able to operate your website easily and do so at an affordable price.

-Here are our favorite web hosting companies for 2019:
+Here are our favorite web hosting companies:

 Bluehost is my go-to company for hosting when I start a new blog or website.
 The company was founded in 2003, and its headquarters are in Utah.

 Why do I like Bluehost so much?
 Three reasons: